vmstio/vmstio/docus/content/infrastructure/purity.md

 # Source Code

 Our goal is to provide the best possible Mastodon experience for our members.
 One way to deliver on that is by delivering the most up-to-date Mastodon code.
-We are always "running off main" -- meaning using the latest commits to the Mastodon codebase found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository, and then at the application build time, applying a limited modification set.
+We are always "running off main" which means using the latest commits to the Mastodon codebase found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository, and then at the application build time, applying a limited modification set and pushing a Docker container for consumption by our Kubernetes cluster.

 ## +io

-Such instance specific customizations include:
+Such instance specific customizations for our containers include:

 - Embedding the Digital Ocean internal security certificates
 - Customizing the Mastodon logo, if needed, for events like Pride Month